 One area in life where the subject of belief touches tender nerves is the subject of God.
 People can become very defensive when it comes to their personal beliefs about God, and even religion in general.
 In The Church of Jesus Christ of Latter-day Saints we talk a lot about the need to believe.
 Belief is the basic requirement for faith.
 We cannot exercise faith in anything in life without believing first.

 Our ability to accept spiritual truths depends heavily on our attitude about belief.
-If we are humble, and really desire to learn the truth, if we are willing to choose to believe at least long enough to practice the principles we are being taught, then the Holy Ghost can give us a witness that what we have chosen to believe is the truth.
+If we are humble, and really desire to learn the truth, if we are willing to choose to believe at least long enough to practice the principles we are being taught, then the Holy Ghost has time to give us a witness that what we have chosen to believe is the truth.
 The key to receiving the confirmation of our belief is to live the principle until we have proven to ourselves that it is either a truth or a falsehood.

 Here is an example.
 Alma, in the Book of Mormon taught the people that our first step in receiving knowledge from God is to believe.
 Even wanting to believe counts, but there must be action with the belief.
 Here are his words to the multitude in Alma 30:28.